Notice of Non-Disrimination Policy

 USES AND DISCLOSURES OF YOUR HEALTH INFORMATION THAT REQUIRE US TO OBTAIN YOUR PERMISSION

 Except in the situations as described above, we will use and disclose your health/mental health information only with your written authorization.
 Authorizations stay in effect for up to one year, unless you and your service provider agree to limit it to an earlier date or revoke it at any time.
+If your record contains information about substance use disorder treatment (drug/alcohol) we can only disclose that with your specific authorization to release it, with limited exceptions, such as medical emergencies, pursuant to a court order, or to report suspected abuse or neglect of a child.

 YOUR RIGHTS REGARDING YOUR HEALTH/MENTAL HEALTH INFORMATION